Lightweight consistency makes it easy to apply. Contains vitamin C that brightens skin and hydrating plant extracts and oils that minimize fine lines.

 Leading brand name.
-Works in only two weeks.
+Some users report noticeable results in as little as two weeks.
 Superior hydration.
-Fragrance free.
+Fragrance-free.

 Some customers commented that this serum stung their eyes when applying.

-Uses antioxidants in formula for natural anti-aging protection and improvement.
+Uses antioxidants in the rich formula for natural protection and improvement in the appearance of lines around the eyes.

 Sticky consistency.
 Customers said they couldn't layer it underneath lotion or foundation.